jiteshkumawat/oxml.js/README.md

 * [File Saver](https://github.com/eligrey/FileSaver.js/)
   *- But not required. oxml.js can work on modern browsers without File Saver.
 Please see browser supported section for more details.*

+## Installation

+Openxml.js can be installed by referring development js file, or minified js file in dist directory.
+This small library (~30KB) is based on javascript and require only dependency JSZip for creating compressed files.
+File Saver can help in achieving browser compatibility, however is not a required library.

 ## Methods

 ### XLSX Documents